mraveri/tensiometer/README.rst

 Acknowledgements
 ================

-We thank Samuel Goldstein for help developing the code.
+We thank Samuel Goldstein, Shivam Pandey for help developing the code.